What is Modeloff?

 Once you have the Excel skills, technical finance skills, and you’ve seen past questions, it’s time to combine all of the above into your own practice competition.

 Being good at financial modeling requires extensive practice.
-One of the best ways to forms of training is to take a company’s financial statements, put them into Excel, and build your own forecast model.
+One of the best ways of training is to take a company’s financial statements, put them into Excel, and build your own forecast model.
 This will allow you to take all the shortcuts, functions, and financial knowledge you have and tie it all together.

 To learn financial modeling by example, check out our library of financial modeling courses.